-Over the last 8 weeks, 24 GVL Starts entrepreneurs have worked towards today — or as they know it — Demo Day.
-This evening, 6 finalists will pitch to local investors and an audience for a chance to win a $5,000 grant for their startup venture.
+Over the last eight weeks, 25+ GVL Starts entrepreneurs have worked towards their final class and presentation — Demo Day — on Thursday, Oct.
+19. Five finalists pitched to local investors and an audience for a chance to win a $5,000 grant for their startup venture.

-A new program this year at Furman University’s Institute for Innovation and Entrepreneurship (and in partnership with local organizations like City of Greenville, Greenville Local Development Corporation + the South Carolina Department of Commerce), GVL Starts teaches the skills needed to build a successful startup, connects budding entrepreneurs and business owners with like-minded community members, thinkers and leaders + helps turn ideas into action.
+GVL Starts teaches entrepreneurs the skills needed to build a successful startup, connects budding entrepreneurs and business owners with like-minded community members, thinkers and leaders + helps turn ideas into action.

-The finalists offer a range of products and services, from software technology to specialty footwear.
+This year’s finalists featured a range of products and services, from software technology to canned cocktails.

 Here are the finalists:

 - Dr. Natalie Morse | Fearless Grad | This company helps college graduates get their PhD’s fully funded.

 - Dallas Freeman | Sparker | Sparker is an app that aims to eliminate small talk by connecting with your friends and comparing your interests.

 - Babette Jones | Six/Nineteen | These pre-canned cocktails help bring people together and gives back to the community.

 - Jennifer Oladipo | Stank Radio | With this platform, musicians have the support to turn their passion into a business.